Saint Paul, Minnesota: Climate

 Saint Paul has a humid continental climate typical of the Upper Midwestern United States.
 Winters are frigid and snowy, while summers are warm to hot and humid.
-On the Köppen climate classification, Saint Paul falls in the hot summer humid continental climate zone (Dfa).
+On the Köppen climate classification, Saint Paul falls in the hot summer humid continental climate zone (Dfa bordering on Dwa).
 The city experiences a full range of precipitation and related weather events, including snow, sleet, ice, rain, thunderstorms, tornadoes, and fog.

 Due to its northerly location and lack of large bodies of water to moderate the air, Saint Paul is sometimes subjected to cold Arctic air masses, especially during late December, January, and February.
 The average annual temperature of 46.5 °F gives the Minneapolis−Saint Paul metropolitan area the coldest annual mean temperature of any major metropolitan area in the continental U.S.

 Saint Paul is expected to be affected by climate change.
 More extreme heat waves are expected, as is increased precipitation in the spring and summer, which could cause river and flash flooding.
 Vector-borne transmission of such diseases as West Nile virus, Lyme disease, and human anaplasmosis may increase due to changes in temperature and precipitation patterns.